No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 • Poor service from the staff

-One of the things to be considered is if there is room for improvement in how you and your staff interact with clients.
+One of the things to look at is if there is room for improvement in how you and your staff interact with clients.
+What kind of attitude do your employees have toward them?
+Are they friendly and helpful?

 Join The Cooperative for More Tips To Reduce No-Shows for Therapy Sessions